Athens, Georgia, United States Guide

 Food & Cuisine

-Athens boasts a diverse and delicious culinary scene, ranging from classic Southern comfort food to innovative international cuisine.
-For a taste of authentic Southern fare, head to Weaver D's Delicious Fine Foods, a legendary soul food restaurant known for its "Automatic for the People" slogan (which inspired the R.E.M. album title).
-The Grit is a vegetarian institution serving up creative and flavorful dishes.
-For a more upscale experience, try The National, offering Mediterranean-inspired cuisine in a stylish setting.
-Don't miss the Athens Farmers Market for fresh, local produce and artisanal goods.
+Athens boasts a diverse culinary scene, ranging from classic Southern comfort food to innovative international cuisine.
+Local favorites include fried chicken, barbecue, and pimento cheese.
+For a taste of authentic Southern fare, try Weaver D's Delicious Fine Foods, a legendary soul food restaurant.
+The Grit is a vegetarian institution known for its creative and flavorful dishes.
+The Athens Farmers Market, held on Saturdays, offers fresh produce and local goods.
+For a more upscale dining experience, explore the restaurants in the historic downtown area, offering everything from farm-to-table cuisine to international flavors.

 Nightlife